Hnogared/Hnogared/README.md

 I am currently studying at [42 School][42 Github Link], where I learn about low level programming, as well as object oriented programming, and the ground notions of clean code and optimization with the C and CPP languages.

-I am also learning scripting notions by experimenting with bash and vimscript in my free time.

-Finally, I like to have fun with Python for communicating with APIs or write down quick concepts.
+I am also learning scripting notions by experimenting with bash, Makefiles and vimscript in my free time, and I like to have fun with Python for communicating with APIs or write down quick concepts.

 ***